adap/flower/enhancements/0002-20221026-experimental-rest-transport-layer.md

 - Server responds in one of two ways:
   - Reconnect at a later time.
   - Execute a task and send the result.
 - Server has a (mild) form of control over the conversation by suggesting to the client when it should connect again.
+This can be used, among other things, to implement pace steering.

 Example:
 - Client connects to the server: "I'm available"
 - Server doesn't have any tasks: "reconnect in 5min"
 - Client sleeps for 5min, then connects again
-- Server say: here's a TASK and a TOKEN, work on it and send me your RESULT
+- Server say: here's a set of TASK-TOKEN-PAIRS, work on them and send me the RESULTS
-- Client receives the TASK, executes it locally, and returns the RESULT
+- Client receives the set of TASK-TOKEN-PAIRS, executes them locally (concurrently or sequentially, up to the client), and returns the RESULT (one after another or multiple results together, up to the client)
 - Server says thanks, please reconnect in 10min
 - [the process repeats]

 ### Server-side REST API

+#### Task/result calls

 Situation: a `Task`/`TaskAssignment` scheduled for `N` anonymous clients